dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-items/creating-and-saving-msg-files/_index.md

 var msg = MapiMessage.FromMailMessage(message, options);
 ```

-Please, note that the compression process can slow down performance when creating messages.
+> **_NOTE:_** The compression process can slow down performance when creating messages.
 By understanding this fact and configuring the compression flag based on specific requirements and compromise between the file size and performance, developers can effectively manage the creation of MSG and PST files when dealing with email messages.